 Research Courses (12 Credits)

-D/HD 1011 Advanced Statistical Analysis (fall)
+D/HD 1011 Advanced Statistical Analysis I (fall)

-D/HD 1013 Advanced Correlation (spring)
+D/HD 1013 Applied Statistical Analysis II (spring)

-D/HD 1015 Qualitative Research (spring)
+D/HD 1015 Qualitative Methodology (spring)

-D/HD 1017 Quantitative Methodology--Moodle Component (fall)
+D/HD 1017 Quantitative Methodology (fall)

 Dissertation Seminar (3 Credits) + Dissertation (9 Credits)